-- (a) Long-term certainty for the Councils with respect to organic processing services- the Councils gain long term certainty of the Services and will have a choice in how they manage and recover resources from such waste.
-The alternative, of increasing reliance on landfill, will face increasing challenges given constraints on new landfill options and the increasing cost of this option. - (b) Standardisation of documents and services and cost benefits in conducting collaborative procurement the costs that would otherwise be incurred by each party in the procurement of the Services would be reduced significantly by conducting collaborative procurement, as each party would otherwise be solely responsible for the costs associated with the tender process, negotiating contracts and management of the service delivery.
+(a) Long-term certainty for the Councils with respect to services to manage Residual Waste - the Councils gain long term certainty of the Services to manage and dispose of Residual Waste and will have a choice in how they manage and recover resources from waste.
+The alternative, of increasing reliance on landfill, will face increasing challenges given constraints on new or expanded landfills in the region.

+- (b) Standardisation of documents and services and cost benefits in conducting collaborative procurement the costs that would otherwise be incurred by each party in the procurement of the Services would be reduced significantly by conducting collaborative procurement, as each party would otherwise be solely responsible for the costs associated with the tender process, negotiating contracts and management of the service delivery.
 Efficiencies across all Councils would also be increased by reducing the replication of work through the alignment of service requirements and streamlining each Council's interests through a single tender process.
-For instance, instead of each Council preparing its own tender documents, GWRRG will undertake this task on behalf of all participating Councils. - (c) Expertise of GWRRG the opportunity for GWRRG's involvement allows for its considerable expertise on technical issues associated with organic waste management and procurement of solutions to be enjoyed by each Council, rather than individual Councils seeking such expertise elsewhere.
+For instance, instead of each Council preparing its own tender documents, GWRRG will undertake this task on behalf of all participating Councils. - (c) Expertise of GWRRG the opportunity for GWRRG's involvement allows for its considerable expertise on technical issues associated with waste management and procurement of solutions to be enjoyed by each Council, rather than individual Councils seeking such expertise elsewhere.